Dominique Strauss-Kahn Fast Facts

 July 4, 2011 - French journalist Tristane Banon's lawyer says that he will be filing a complaint claiming Strauss-Kahn attempted to rape Banon in 2003.
 In anticipation of the filing, Strauss-Kahn files a counterclaim against Banon for "false declarations."

-July 5, 2011 - Tristane Banon files a criminal complaint against Strauss-Kahn, alleging attempted rape.
+July 5, 2011 - Banon files a criminal complaint against Strauss-Kahn, alleging attempted rape.

 August 8, 2011 - Nafissatou Diallo, the Manhattan maid who accused Strauss-Kahn of sexual assault, files a civil lawsuit against him.

-August 23, 2011 - All sexual assault charges against Strauss-Kahn, related to Nafissatou Diallo, are dismissed at the request of the prosecutor.
+August 23, 2011 - All sexual assault charges against Strauss-Kahn, related to Diallo, are dismissed at the request of the prosecutor.

 September 3, 2011 - Leaves New York to return to France.